Donn Clendenon: 1969 World Series

 Clendenon did not appear in the Mets' 1969 National League Championship Series three-game sweep of the Atlanta Braves.
 In the 1969 World Series against the Baltimore Orioles, Clendenon appeared in four of the five games, missing only Game 3.
 He went 2 for 4 in Game 1, scoring the Mets' only run in their 4–1 loss.
 He hit a fourth-inning home run in game two and a second-inning home run in game four to give the Mets early 1–0 leads in both games.

 The Orioles were ahead 3–0 in Game 5 when Cleon Jones led off the sixth inning.
 Dave McNally appeared to hit Jones in the foot with a pitch; however, home plate umpire Lou DiMuro ruled that the ball had missed Jones.
 Mets manager Gil Hodges emerged from the dugout to argue, and showed DiMuro a shoe-polish smudge on the ball.
 DiMuro reversed his call, and awarded Jones first base.
 Clendenon followed with a two-run home run to pull the Mets within a run.
 The Mets eventually won the game, 5–3, to complete their improbable World Series victory over the heavily-favored Orioles.

 For the series, Clendenon batted .357 (5 for 14) with three home runs and four RBI, and was named World Series MVP.
-His three home runs remain tied for most home runs in a five-game Series, with Ryan Howard equaling it in the 2008 World Series.
+His three home runs remained tied for most home runs in a five-game Series with Ryan Howard in the 2008 World Series and Steve Pearce in the 2018 World Series.
+This record lasted until the 2024 World Series when Freddie Freeman broke the record with 4 home runs in a five-game series.